JasonNumberThirteen/CGuessTheNumber/README.md

 ## Used technologies
 - "Visual Studio Code" IDE for writing code
 - GCC compiler (Rev2, Built by MSYS2 project) 12.1.0

+## Features
+- Validation of numbers range (minimum greater than maximum and minimum equal to maximum)

 ## Usage
 - Type a whole number when prompted